 Although rare, as with any medical procedure, it is not without risk.
 There is always the small risk during the retrieval process that the needle used to extract your eggs could cause internal bleeding or infection.
-Additionally, about 5% of Donors experience ovarian hyperstimulation after the retrieval process, in which the ovaries become filled with an excess amount of fluid causing severe bloating and discomfort.
+Additionally, about 5% of Donors experience ovarian hyper-stimulation after the retrieval process, in which the ovaries become filled with an excess amount of fluid causing severe bloating and discomfort.
 A water weight gain of several pounds as well as pelvic pain may occur.
 In severe (and very rare) cases, there may be hospitalization required to drain the excess fluid.

 5. How much will I get paid for my time and efforts involved in being an Egg Donor?

-Egg Donors generally get paid between $5000 – $10,000.
+Egg Donors generally get paid between $4000-$10,000.
 Previous successful cycles command higher fees, meaning a Donor’s fee increases with each subsequent cycle.

-6. How many eggs are typically retrieved?
+6. How many Eggs are typically retrieved?

 Usually cycles result in between 10-20 eggs retrieved.
 In some cases, more than 20 eggs are retrieved.

-Most Donors will go back to normal within a couple of days after the retrieval.
+Most Egg Donors will go back to normal within a couple of days after the retrieval.
 In some cases, Donors feel bloated and slight discomfort until the time of their next period, which is approximately 8-19 days after the retrieval.

 8. What types of families do you work with?

-At LVED we strongly feel that LOVE makes a family.
+At Las Vegas Egg Donation we strongly feel that LOVE makes a family.
 With that, we love to work with families of ALL types including gay, lesbian, single, transgendered and heterosexual.